geeanlooca/deepspace-turbo/README.md

 * Forward-Backward algorithm (or [BCJR](http://ieeexplore.ieee.org/document/1055186/)), implements the MAP criterion.

 When using a pure convolutional code, the first algorithm should be preferred.

+#### Viterbi algorithm
-An example of modulating/trasmitting an encoded packet and then decoding it is
+An example of modulating/trasmitting an encoded packet and then decoding it using the Viterbi algorithm is

 ```C
     // generate Gaussian noise with 0 mean and unit variance